 3. I Don’t Have Time to Lease My Property

 Lastly, many problems that a landlord will face when leasing a property on their own come down to not having an adequate amount of time to devote to the property.
-Unless your full time job is devoted to the management and leasing of your property, chances are that other activities demand your time, which will interfere with the necessary tasks of taking calls from potential tenants, touring available spaces and more.
+Unless your full-time job is devoted to the management and leasing of your property, chances are that other activities demand your time, which will interfere with the necessary tasks of taking calls from potential tenants, touring available spaces, and more.

-Hiring a landlord broker can take all of those activities off of your hands, leaving you free to devote time to other activities without having to worry about the leasing of your building being a time-consuming process.
+Hiring a landlord broker can take all of those activities off of your hands, leaving you free to devote time to other activities without having to worry about the leasing of your building is a time-consuming process.

 As you can see, hiring a landlord broker can solve a multitude of problems for landlords, especially those not interested in devoting all of their attention to the leasing of their building.

 If you would like to learn more about the services landlord brokers provide, reach out to our landlord team today.